kcrary/istari/docs/ui.md

 ### Protection of executed code

+By default, code above Istari's current line is protected.
+When you edit one of the last several lines of the protected region (the default is 5), Istari automatically rewinds to that line, or the latest line before it that has a checkpoint.
+Attempted edits earlier than that are rejected.
+This prevents Istari from rewinding a large amount of progress due to a stray keystroke.

+Note that undo can alter the read-only region and it does not trigger an automatic rewind.
+(That is because undo bypasses Emacs's overlay mechanism and I don't know how to prevent it from doing so.)

+The maximum number of lines to rewind automatically is controlled by an emacs variable.
+You can set that variable using `C-x v istari-retract-maximum`.
+Setting it to zero makes the entire protected region read-only.
+Setting it to a large value allows one to edit (and automatically rewind) anywhere above the current line.

+The user can toggle the protected region using `C-c C-r`.
+When it is off, anything can be edited and automatic rewinds are not triggered.
-By default, code above Istari's current line is set to read only.
-The user can toggle this using `C-c C-r`.
-Use caution when editing code already-executed code.
-If you insert or delete newlines above the current line, Istari's UI will become confused.
+Use caution when editing already-executed code.
+If you insert or delete newlines above the current line, Istari's UI may become confused.

-Undo can alter the read-only region, because I don't know how to prevent it from doing so.